toybz/Flutterwave-Vue-v3/README.md

 2. Add the Flutterwave plugin to your app passing in your Flutterwave Public Key (optional)

-> Note 💡: For Typescript project sample, please see the project in the example directory of the project repository.
+> Note 💡: For a Typescript project sample, please see the project in the example directory of the project repository.

 If Public key is not added you will have to pass in the public_key parameter to the provided payment component button  and payment function